thedataincubator/data-science-blogs/python-packages.md

 # Ranking Popular Python Packages for Data Science

-At The Data Incubator [The Data Incubator](https://www.thedataincubator.com/), we pride ourselves on having the latest data science curriculum.
+At [The Data Incubator](https://www.thedataincubator.com/), we pride ourselves on having the latest data science curriculum.
 Much of our curriculum is based on feedback from corporate and government partners about the technologies they are looking to learn.
-But we wanted to develop a more data-driven approach to what we should be teaching in our
+However, we wanted to develop a more data-driven approach to what we should be teaching in our
 [data science corporate training](https://www.thedataincubator.com/training.html) and our [free fellowship](https://www.thedataincubator.com/fellowship.html) for